-Connect your kids to your family's ancestry on your next vacation
+How to connect your kids to your family's ancestry on your next vacation

 While we are an American family, my children’s ancestry represents opposite sides of the globe.
 My family is from The Netherlands; my husband’s family is from India.
 Guess whose gene pool won out?
 Yes, my two sons have brown eyes and brown hair without a trace of my fair complexion.
 My in-laws also live close to us, allowing my sons to experience Indian food and culture on a regular basis.

 That’s why I was eager to take them to The Netherlands for a taste of what it means to be Dutch.
 To do this, I decided that we’d need to get outside of Amsterdam, though it is my favorite European city.
-After a few days of visiting the Anne Frank House, admiring the work of Van Gogh, and cruising the picturesque canals, we boarded a train and headed north to the Groningen Province, home of our Dutch ancestors.
+After a few days of visiting the Anne Frank House, admiring the work of Van Gogh, and cruising the picturesque canals, we boarded a train and headed north to Groningen, home of our Dutch ancestors.

 We had a plan.
 During the prior months, we researched our family’s genealogy, a project that I highly recommend doing with your own children.
 My mother had meticulously collected the names, birthplaces, and birthdates of generations of our family.
 It was no easy task, especially when you consider that my grandmother alone had 12 brothers and sisters!
-We then inputed that data into the website, Ancestry.
+We then inputed that data into the website Ancestry.
 We were able to trace back five generations to our last relatives to die in The Netherlands.
 The website listed the towns where their death records had been filed.
 Using Google Earth satellite maps, we then located the cemeteries in each of those very small villages.
 Our goal was to find their grave makers.